OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 ---
 title: Outlook add-in API Preview requirement set
-description: 'Features and APIs that are currently in preview for Outlook Add-ins and the Office JavaScript APIs.' ms.date: 04/10/2020
+description: 'Features and APIs that are currently in preview for Outlook add-ins.' ms.date: 04/10/2020
 localization_priority: Normal
 ---